gencay/vscode-chatgpt/README.md

 🚀 All you need to do is click Login or ask a question to get started!

-1. Click on extension icon on your sidebar and hit `Login` button.
+1. Click on the ChatGPT extension icon on your sidebar and hit `Login` button.

 2. A new browser window (Default is `Chrome` but you may override it with any Chromium-based browser) will open up redirected to https://chat.openai.com/.
 Wait till you see login page, and click on Login on your browser.

+   - If you see a `ChatGPT is at capacity right now` message, the extension will refresh the page every 2 seconds until it's passed.
+If OpenAI systems are experiencing issues and the extension fails to see Login page after 10 retries, the browser will be automatically closed.

 3. Solve captchas if you are prompted and continue.

 4. After successfully logging in, the browser will be minimized.

 🔑 Use Google, Microsoft or standard OpenAI credentials to login.
-The email/password will be used to autofill the login form depending on the authentication type you choose.
+The email/password will be used to autofill the login form depending on the authentication type you choose. **NOTE**: We don't recommend storing your password in your settings.json since the file is plain text.
+However, you can opt-in to use it to reduce the friction during logins.

 ℹ️ You will need to have a browser open and be logged in at all times.
 If you close the browser or your VS-Code instance, you will be asked to login again in your next session.